-- In this year's valuation, there were no inactive participants with a vested right to a deferred or immediate vested benefit. - In addition, there were 19 inactive participants entitled to a return of their employee contributions.
+- In this year's valuation, there was 1 inactive participants with a vested right to a deferred or immediate vested benefit. - In addition, there were 27 inactive participants entitled to a return of their employee contributions.

 Retired participants and beneficiaries